Ahsan-Asim/network_automation/README.md

-This repo is for network atomation jfmn
+kkkThis repo is for network atomation jfmn

 1. setup folder structure